 After you have registered a private limited company (osaühing or OÜ) in Estonia the shareholder(s) should deposit the minimum share capital of €2500 or any other capital amount chosen when the company was registered.
 Share capital needs to be paid up before distributing any dividends from profits, increasing share capital or issuing new shares to investors and business partners.

-This is the minimum legal amount and all the companies registered via Unicount have the same share capital unless the capital amount was raised higher in the registration form.
+€2500 is the minimum required amount and all the companies registered via Unicount API service have this amount of share capital unless it was increased during the registration process.